 Classes are typically 2-3 hours long and include a demonstration from the instructor and time for students to practice what they have learned.
 Attending a cooking class is a great way to learn more about French cuisine and meet other people interested in cooking.

 This Paris Cooking Class is an excellent option for a lovely French dinner.
 It lasts about four to six hours long and includes a starter, a main, and a dessert.
-Specifically choose the six hour option if you really want to also include a visit to a French market.
+Specifically, choose the six-hour option if you really want also to include a visit to a French market.

 For a more sweet time, consider booking this Paris Macaron Class.
 Throughout the three hours, you’ll make this classic French treat from scratch.